leetcode-python-java/leetcode-python-java/en/3001-4000/3494-find-the-minimum-amount-of-time-to-brew-potions.md

 ## Steps

-- So what does each value in the two-dimensional arrays represent?
-First, each row, and then the value of a column in the row. mark-detail The row represents the potion, and the column represents the wizard, which has been hinted in the question. <br>The meaning of the column value `dp[i][j]` needs to be derived according to the description of the question.
-If it is not suitable, adjust it.
-So the meaning is: the time it takes for the `j`<sup>th</sup> wizard to complete the `i`<sup>th</sup> bottle of potion.
+1. Determine the meaning of each value of the array `dp`.
+So what does each `dp[i][j]`  represent? mark-detail The row represents the potion, and the column represents the wizard, which has been hinted in the question. <br>The meaning is: the time it takes for the `j`<sup>th</sup> wizard to complete the `i`<sup>th</sup> bottle of potion.
 I deliberately did not add the word "shortest" because the potion cannot be separated from the hands of the wizard during the manufacturing process! mark-detail

-- How to initialize the group value? mark-detail Just set all the values to `0`. mark-detail
+2. How to initialize the group value? mark-detail Just set all the values to `0`. mark-detail

-- How to fill in the data?
-    mark-detail The data in the table given in "Example 1" fully meets our needs, so just use it directly. mark-detail
+3. Fill in the `dp` grid data "in order" according to an example.
+How to do it? mark-detail The data in the table given in "Example 1" fully meets our needs, so just use it directly. mark-detail

-- How to derive the "recursive formula" based on the filled-in data? mark-detail Condition 1: After the `j-1`<sup>th</sup> wizard has finished his work on the `i`<sup>th</sup> bottle of potion, the `j`<sup>th</sup> wizard can start his work on the `i`<sup>th</sup> bottle of potion. <br>Condition 2: After the `j`<sup>th</sup> wizard has finished his work on the `i-1`<sup>th</sup> bottle of potion, he can start his work on the `i`<sup>th</sup> bottle of potion. <br>Condition 3: After the `j`<sup>th</sup> wizard finishes his work on the `i`<sup>th</sup> potion, the `j+1`<sup>th</sup> wizard must immediately start his work on the `i`<sup>th</sup> potion.
+4. Based on the `dp` grid data, derive the "recursive formula".
+What it the "recursive formula"? mark-detail Condition 1: After the `j-1`<sup>th</sup> wizard has finished his work on the `i`<sup>th</sup> bottle of potion, the `j`<sup>th</sup> wizard can start his work on the `i`<sup>th</sup> bottle of potion. <br>Condition 2: After the `j`<sup>th</sup> wizard has finished his work on the `i-1`<sup>th</sup> bottle of potion, he can start his work on the `i`<sup>th</sup> bottle of potion. <br>Condition 3: After the `j`<sup>th</sup> wizard finishes his work on the `i`<sup>th</sup> potion, the `j+1`<sup>th</sup> wizard must immediately start his work on the `i`<sup>th</sup> potion.
 That is, the potion cannot wait for anyone, and the `j`<sup>th</sup> wizard **cannot start working too early**.mark-detail

-- Based on the above three conditions, please write the code and print the array to see if it meets expectations.
+5. Write a program and print the `dp` array.
+If it is not as expected, adjust it.
+What did you find?
     - As a result, you find that some values are smaller than expected.
 At this time, you need to think about whether there is a logical loophole based on those "abnormal" values.
 Where is the loophole? mark-detail The logical loophole is: some wizards still start working too early, causing the potion to wait for people. mark-detail
     - How to fix the logic loophole? mark-detail **Process again from the back to the front**, because the last wizard no longer has the problem of starting work too early.
 This shows the importance of traversal order.
 It may be from front to back, or from back to front, or both. mark-detail

 ## Complexity